-The first thing I did when I arrived was go get me some Yorkshire pudding at a pub called The Hole in the Wall.
-The pudding was delish: flaky, great consistency the filling could have had slightly more umph to it- meat wise, but it did come with a side of veg and potatoes for 10.95.
+The first thing I did when I arrived was to go get myself some Yorkshire pudding at a pub called The Hole in the Wall.
+The pudding was delish: flaky, with great consistency the filling could have had slightly more umph to it, meat-wise, but it did come with a side of veg and potatoes for 10.95.
 I also ordered two ciders here because the free tour I wanted to take started at 13:15 and I had some time to kill.
 The tour was fantastic.
-David, the retired, volunteer guide who was adamant not to give tips (swoon, I think I was in love) was informative and funny.
+David, the retired, volunteer guide who was adamant about not giving tips (swoon, I think I was in love) was informative and funny.
 Classic British humour.
-It was quite cold and there was only three of us so the tour finished after about 1.5 hours.
-Apparently, the day before there was 58 people for one tour guide so it took a while longer.
+It was quite cold and there were only three of us so the tour finished after about 1.5 hours.
+Apparently, the day before there were 58 people for one tour guide so it took a while longer.
 Yikes.

 York is fantastic.
 The Shambles is just yes.
-There are three harry potter stores, a cauldron store and a potion store all on the same street.
+There are three Harry Potter stores, a cauldron store and a potion store all on the same street.
 It is also right next to a market.
 I went inside York Minister, it costs 11.50 for an adult but there are some free tours that you can catch once inside, just be wary of the time.
-The ticket is valid for a year, so keep that in mind for why it is so expensive.
+The ticket is valid for a year, that is maybe why it is so expensive.
 Not saying I did, but I should have re-sold it.
 The tour inside was at 15:00 but I am not sure if they run every hour or what, so if you are wanted to get your money’s worth, plan wisely.
-The information, was very architect-y and stain glass window-y so if that’s your thing, you’ll love it.
+The information was very architect-y and stained glass window-y so if that’s your thing, you’ll love it.
 I didn’t have time to go into the National Rail Museum but I also wasn’t super fussed about missing it.

 The botanical gardens were free and that is where the remnants of St Mary’s Cathedral are.
-The gardens are to your left after you cross the main bridge, into town, when coming by foot from the train station.
+They are to your left after you cross the main bridge, into town, when coming by foot from the train station.